Replyke Documentation

 export default async (req: ExReq, res: ExRes) => {

-const sharedSecret = process.env.REPLYKE_PROJECT_SECRET;
+const sharedSecret = process.env.REPLYKE_WEBHOOKS_SECRET;

 try {

-const { projectId, data } = req.body;
+const { projectId, type, data } = req.body;

 // Step 1: Validate the incoming HMAC signature